Chapter 23

 Ernest was baffled, until Yvette stroked a gentle finger above his upper lip.
 He immediately brightened.

 An especially bright lightning bolt dazzled my eyes.
-A split second of seeing nothing.
-Then, vision clearing.

 There, standing next to me was Yvette.